Innoviz Launches Revolutionary Automotive Perception Platform to Accelerate Major Automakers' Autonomous Vehicle Production

-Innoviz Launches Revolutionary Automotive Perception Platform to Accelerate Major Automakers' Autonomous Vehicle Production (Di giovedì 25 marzo 2021) ...
-Israel, March 25, 2021 /PRNewswire/ - - Innoviz Technologies , Ltd., a leading provider of high - performance, solid - state LiDAR sensors and Perception software, announced today that it has ...Leggi su adnkronos
+Innoviz Launches Revolutionary Automotive Perception Platform to Accelerate Major Automakers' Autonomous Vehicle Production (Di venerdì 26 marzo 2021) ...
+Israel, March 25, 2021 /PRNewswire/ - Innoviz Technologies, Ltd., a leading provider of high - performance, solid - state LiDAR sensors and Perception software, announced today that it has released ...Leggi su ultimora.news

 Advertising